Nelson Mandela 'spy' cameras confiscated by police

 The anti-apartheid icon, who is 93, has appeared increasingly frail since he retired from public life in 2004.

 Col Naidoo said under South African law, it was illegal to film or photograph the houses of presidents and former presidents as they were considered "national key points".

 Police were informed about the cameras approximately a week ago, he said.

-"When our police got there they discovered that the cameras were indeed there and the house was being constantly filmed," Col Naidoo said.'Not spying'
+"When our police got there they discovered that the cameras were indeed there and the house was being constantly filmed," Col Naidoo said.